TheophilusChikodze/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 $$R = \frac{v_0^2 \sin(2\theta)}{g}$$

 ## Range And Analysis
-It is **maximized at 45°** in ideal conditions.
-Real-world factors like air resistance, gravity variations, and terrain require computational simulations for accuracy.
-Higher velocity increases range, and lower gravity extends it, making this study crucial for sports, engineering, and aerospace applications.
+* Range is **maximized at 45°** in ideal conditions.

+* Real-world factors like air resistance, gravity variations, and terrain require computational simulations for accuracy.

+* Higher velocity increases range, and lower gravity extends it, making this study crucial for sports, engineering, and aerospace applications.

 ## Practical Applications

-Projectile motion is crucial in **sports**, where athletes optimize angles for maximum range (e.g., soccer, basketball, javelin).
+* Projectile motion is crucial in **sports**, where athletes optimize angles for maximum range (e.g., soccer, basketball, javelin).

-In **military and defense**, accurate trajectory calculations improve targeting for artillery and missiles.
+* In **military and defense**, accurate trajectory calculations improve targeting for artillery and missiles.

-In **aerospace and engineering**, projectile principles guide rocket launches, spacecraft trajectories, and planetary landings, requiring computational simulations for precision.
+* In **aerospace and engineering**, projectile principles guide rocket launches, spacecraft trajectories, and planetary landings, requiring computational simulations for precision.